LuigiMiazzo17/unitn-sistemiOperativi/README.md

 # Sistemi Operativi

-This is Miazzo Luigi's repository for the course "Sistemi Operativi" @ uniTn, Prof. Bruno Crispo, A.A.
+This is Miazzo Luigi's repository for the course "Sistemi Operativi" @ uniTn, Prof. Crispo Bruno, A.A.
 2022/2023.